Linda Richards (neuroscientist): Awards and honours

+Selected publications

+Richards has published over 220 articles.
+Her most cited articles include Agenesis of the corpus callosum: genetic, developmental and functional aspects of connectivity (2007), Neuropilin-1 conveys semaphorin and VEGF signaling during neural and cardiovascular development (2003), and De novo generation of neuronal cells from the adult mouse brain (1992).

 Brain Bee Challenge

 In 2006, Richards founded the Australian-New Zealand Brain Bee Challenge.
 This a competition for secondary students interested in neuroscience.
 The goal is to educate students and teachers about neuroscience and to encourage students from rural Australia and New Zealand to become involved in neuroscience.